 In early January 2015, the city awarded Chicago construction company F.H.
 Paschen, S.N.
-Nielsen a $74.8 million contract to build the new Washington/Wabash station.
-Construction of the station is expected to begin in the spring of 2015 and the station is scheduled to open in 2016.14
+Nielsen a $74.8 million contract to build the new Washington/Wabash station.14

 This artist's rendering of the proposed Washington/Wabash station depicts the facility at an earlier design stage as seen looking south from the corner of Washington and Wabash Stairs on each corner lead to a mezzanine, with the elevator located on the southwest corner.
 The undulating canopy profile was included both for aesthetics as well as to discourage pigeons from roosting on the canopy structure.
 (Rendering courtesy of CDOT)